-So, what does business look like going forward?
-“I’ve always been quite tech savvy” says Martin “and as for the shop, we’ve already had an active website, our core values haven’t changed but the way we operate has, so it’s all about evolving and adapting and looking for the positives.”
+So, what does the business look like going forward?
+“I’ve always been quite tech-savvy” says Martin “and as for the shop, we’ve already had an active website, our core values haven’t changed but the way we operate has, so it’s all about evolving and adapting and looking for the positives.”

 A blossoming Bionic relationship

 With positives in mind, Martin went on to speak fondly about a Bionic visit he remembered and how ideas conjured up at that gathering helped him move forward in these tough times.

 Around a year ago, a few members of the Bionic team made the trip to Buxton to meet with Martin and other local business owners to get to know them and show support for SMEs.

 Martin said the network group that was set up that day has been immensely useful throughout lockdown “It’s been great to talk within that community and fire off questions to other local business owners, with things like the furlough scheme, it’s very daunting for small business so it was great to have that platform and to keep in contact.”